-If you’d like to browse through the document template options on your own, you can scroll down to progress through the options, or choose one of the template categories to jump to the section you need.
+If you’d like to browse through the document template options on your own, you can scroll down to ‘progress’ in the options or choose one of the template categories to jump to the section you need.

 When you find the option you need, simply tap it, and a new document with those dimensions will be created for you.
+Simple and easy!

-For even more detailed information on document presets and creating new documents, check out our Learning Hub!
+For even more detailed information on document presets and creating new documents, check out our Learning Hub.